Lithuanian Gay League

-The LGL's team consists of five board members, seven staff members, two international volunteers (participating in the activities of the organization within the framework of the European Voluntary Service), and more than 20 local and international volunteers.
-LGL's team encourages new members to join and contribute ideas and projects.
-Allies join LGBT* community members in the activities of the organization.

-The office of the association LGL is located in Vilnius, Pylimo str.
-21. This is the space where the LGL's team is implementing various projects, organizing meetings, and constantly inviting the members of the local LGBT* community and their supporters to attend various events.
-The LGL's office is also home to the sole LGBT* Center in the country.
-The LGBT* Center hosts a library in relation to the organization’s activities.
-Free internet access is provided and people are always welcome to come by for a cup of coffee or tea.
-The LGBT* Center is open for all well-meaning visitors who are willing to learn more about the organization’s activities and about the situation of the LGBT* human rights in Lithuania.

-The LGL is a member organization of the National Equality and Diversity Forum, and the Human Rights Coalition.
-The LGL also takes part in international cooperation within the framework of international umbrella organizations, such as the International Lesbian and Gay Association, the IGLYO, the European Pride Organizers Association, and Transgender Europe (TGEU).
-LGL's strategic objectives can be achieved only through positioning the LGBT* rights issue within the broader discourse of human rights; therefore, the LGL actively supports various initiatives both on national and international levels.

 History

 Shortly after its independence was restored, Lithuania decriminalized consensual sexual relations between men.
 Before the amendment of the criminal code in 1993, such relations were punishable by multi-year prison sentences.
 However, despite this progress, "Lithuanian homosexuals were still living 'underground', unable to be themselves, stigmatized by the media as HIV/AIDS spreaders", as leaders of the national LGBT rights movement Vladimir Simonko and Eduardas Platovas recall.

 In order to combat such discrimination, Simonko and Platovas opened the 'Amsterdam' club in Vilnius in 1993 and published the newspaper Amsterdam in 1994.
 In April 1994, the two organized the first International Lesbian and Gay Association (ILGA) East Europe conference, which took place in the Lithuanian town of Palanga.
 This event was especially significant because it was the first conference of that nature to be hosted in a post-Soviet state.
 Simonko and Platovas officially founded the Lithuanian Gay League in 1995, and the organization has since served as the only organization in the country exclusively fighting for the promotion of LGBT* rights.